Rugby league hits vaccine roadblock on May 28 return to play

 BRISBANE, Australia (AP) — The National Rugby League's planned return to competition on May 28 after a two-month shutdown amid the coronavirus pandemic is being upstaged by at least one player who refuses to get a seasonal flu vaccine.

-It's reached the upper echelons of the Australian government, with Home Affairs Minister Peter Dutton on Thursday reiterating Prime Minister Scott Morrison's call for the NRL to institute a "no jab, no play” policy as teams gather this week to begin training ahead of the scheduled re-start.
+It has reached the upper echelons of the Australian government, with Home Affairs Minister Peter Dutton on Thursday reiterating Prime Minister Scott Morrison's call for the NRL to institute a "no jab, no play” policy as teams gather this week to begin training.

-Gold Coast Titans forward Bryce Cartwright has refused to get the annual flu shot and said it would be “coercion” if he was forced into getting the vaccine.
+Gold Coast Titans forward Bryce Cartwright has refused to get the annual flu shot and said it would be “coercion” if he was forced to.

 Also, Canberra Raiders forwards Sia Soliola, Josh Papalii and Joseph Tapine were reported by local media to have crossed out a line in the NRL’s vaccination waiver that stated players must accept they are at a heightened risk of contracting influenza if they go without the injection.